 - Following a Recipe: If you're following a recipe from an international cookbook, you may need to convert ingredient measurements from centimeters to inches.

-- Home Improvement: If you're working on a home improvement project, you may need to convert measurements from centimeters to inches to ensure that materials are cut to the correct size.
+- Home Improvement: If you're working on a home improvement project, you may need to convert measurements from centimeters to inches to check that materials are cut to the correct size.

 - Travel: When traveling abroad, understanding both measurement systems helps in various situations, from reading road signs to understanding product sizes.